 Bob B 19:28

-I'm just Well, I think the similarities is a strength of our program and the 12 steps.
+I'm just Well, I think the similarities are a strength of our program and the 12 steps.
 I think there's as much good sponsorship and as much book use today as there has ever been in Alcoholics Anonymous.
 People talk about going back to the way a was in the old days, and I don't think it was any better.
 But we have some marvelous people who brought us through the early years of Alcoholics Anonymous, but I think today it's a practical experience.
-There are strong sponsorship and strong meetings and still a very dedication to The program, the biggest change that I see is from the HomeGroup.
+There are strong sponsorship and strong meetings and still, a very dedication to The program, the biggest change that I see is from the HomeGroup.
 To kind of meetings, I mean, there are people that people go to an enormous amount of meetings today more, more so than they did when I came in.
-And the HomeGroup is no longer the main functioning group, it is in some places, but it's been replaced by attendance at meetings, not a particular devotion to all group.
+And the HomeGroup is no longer the main functioning group, it is in some places, but it's been replaced by attendance at meetings, not a particular devotion to all groups.

 John M 20:27

 When you go to those conferences nowadays, I know you hadn't been in a while and you took a little time off.
 But do you have?
-Do you ever when the you know, most silver award, you know, where they have the countdown and all that sort of?
+Do you ever when you know, most silver award, you know, where they have the countdown and all that sort of?

 Bob B 20:40